Best daily deals

 The Amazon Echo Buds (2nd Generation) is a solid set of true wireless earphones, if nothing Earth-shattering.

 The Jabra Elite 3 isn’t a terribly Apple-friendly product, so people with iPhones should probably look to one of the myriad options more tailored to their needs first.
-We don’t love the Apple AirPods (3rd generation) because it doesn’t seal to the ear, but true wireless options like the Anker Soundcore Liberty Air 2 and the Amazon Echo Buds (2nd Gen) are very reasonably priced and come with support for the AAC audio codec.
+We don’t love the Apple AirPods (3rd generation) because it doesn’t seal to the ear.
+Still, true wireless options like the Anker Soundcore Liberty Air 2 and the Amazon Echo Buds (2nd Gen) are very reasonably priced and come with support for the AAC audio codec.
 Both of these options also support setting custom EQ profiles, so they may be attractive if being bound by the presets of the Sound+ app doesn’t appeal to you.
-If you love the look of the Elite 3 and don’t mind spending more, the Jabra Elite 5 also supports AAC, as well as decent active noise canceling, so that may be worth a look too.
+If you love the look of the Elite 3 and don’t mind spending more, the Jabra Elite 5 also supports AAC, as well as decent active noise canceling, so that may be worth a look, too.

 Frequently asked questions about the Jabra Elite 3

 The Jabra Elite 4 Active is a bit pricier than the Elite 3 and costs $119 USD.
-With that extra cash, you get IP57 rated earphones with a slightly more ergonomic fit and better battery life.
+With that extra cash, you get IP57-rated earphones with a slightly more ergonomic fit and better battery life.
 With the Elite 4 Active, you can create a custom EQ profile in the Jabra Sound+ app, something you don’t get with the Elite 3.

 If you just want a barebones experience wrapped into a durable, compact package, get the Elite 3.
 Otherwise, we strongly feel the Elite 4 Active is worth the extra cash.

 No, the Jabra Elite 3 is not compatible with wing tips.
-You get three sizes of silicone ear tips and that’s it.
+You get three sizes of silicone ear tips, and that’s it.

 Yes, despite the lack of wing tips, the earbuds fit our reviewer and test head quite well.
 If you have atypically small or large ear canals, however, the earbuds may not stay in place.